ChristianMilianti/RTAB_MAP-for-MYNT-EYE-D-STEREO/README.md

-for 2022 team: use the following ros instructions
+# For 2022 team: use the following ros instructions

 roscore